masoudmodabber/commons-protocol/docs/philosophy.md

 # Commons

-Society consists of many independent Commons.
+Society consists of many independent geographic Commons.

+Each participant belongs to one Home Commons.

 Each Commons decides its own: